http-vicodes/Weather-Web-Application/README.md

   - Weather icon

 ## 🛠️ Usage

-1. **Clone or download** this repository to your local machine.
-2. Open the `index.html` file in your web browser.
-3. Enter a city name in the search box and click the search button.
+1. Enter a city name in the search box and click the search button.
-4. The app will display the current weather information for the entered city.
+2. The app will display the current weather information for the entered city.